Purity of branch and critical locus: Purity when

 \section{Purity when $d_{X/Y}=0$}

 \Theorem{\ref{purity-br-loc}} and \ref{no4}, \ref{no5} in \Theorem{ \ref{purity of critical}} contain sufficient conditions to imply $\codim^+_X B_\pi \leq 1 $ when the relative dimension $d_{X/Y}=0$.
 These results rely mainly on establishing that $\pi$ be d.c.i., while \Lemma{\ref{drsci-smooth}} and \Proposition{\ref{drci-flat}} give sufficient, but rather restrictive conditions ensuring this.
 We aim for more precise results when $d_{X/Y}=0$, which is possible since maximal associated points of $\Omega_{X/Y}$ of high height cannot occur if $\Omega_{X/S}$ is void of associated points of high height, and if moreover $\Vc_{X/Y/S}$ has depth $\geq 2$ at such points.
-On the other hand, it is quite difficult to find upper bounds on the height of the associated points of $\Omega_{X/S}$.
+On the one hand, it is quite difficult to find upper bounds on the height of the associated points of $\Omega_{X/S}$.
 For instance, the rather natural assumption that $X$ satisfies ($S_2$) and $(R_1)$ does not imply that $\Omega_{X/S}$ satisfies $(S_1)$, and hence that $\Omega_{X/S}$ is torsion free since $X$ is integral.
-For example, the (non-zero) torsion of $\Omega_{X/k}$ was computed in \cite{altmann:torsion-diff} when $X/k$ is a singular toric variety.
-On the other hand, by the Auslander-Buchsbaum formula, a point $x$ cannot be associated if the projective dimension satisfies $\pdo_{\Oc_{X,x}} \Omega_{X/S,x} < \depth \Oc_{X,x}$.
+On the other hand, by the Auslander-Buchsbaum formula, a point $x$ cannot be associated to $\Omega_{X/S}$ if $\pdo_{\Oc_{X,x}} \Omega_{X/S,x} < \depth \Oc_{X,x}$.